JennyKor/CSharp/README.md

 # CSharp
-All C# coding I've made during classes... in the first year?
-Wow that's a long time ago.
+All C# stuff from the first year.